 Getting Started

-Renoun is a powerful toolkit for building documentation sites.
-This guide will help you set up and start using renoun in your project.
+Designed for building content and documentation sites, renoun is a versatile toolkit.
+This guide will help you set up renoun and start using it in your project.

 Installation